o3de/sig-ui-ux/readme.md

 #### Can I join your mailing list?
 What will I be notified about?
 Yes!
 You can join our [mailing list](https://lists.o3de.org/g/sig-UI-UX) for meeting announcements and upcoming research participation opportunities.
 If you prefer Discord, you can chat to us there too for any immediate questions.

-#### When do you meet?
-We meet once or twice a week on Discord.
-View our [agenda](https://github.com/o3de/sig-ui-ux/issues) and our [calendar](https://lists.o3de.org/g/o3de-calendar/calendar#).

-- Bi-weekly Meeting: On the 2nd and 4th Tuesday at 11:00 PT, we meet to do Design Reviews, RTE Updates, and What's New Demos.
-- Office Hours: Every Thursday at 9:00 PT, we meet to discuss the topics on the [agenda](https://github.com/o3de/sig-ui-ux/issues), and then the open issues.
-Feel free to sign-up!

 #### Can we meet outside of meetings?